Supporting Each Other

 Support a friend who contracts COVID

-If you, a friend or someone you know contracts COVID, it can feel frightening but we can be of huge support to each other.
+If you, a friend or someone you know contracts COVID and is staying home, we can be of huge support to them, particularly if they don't have family around.

 - Get in touch – ring them or message them.
 Find out how they are.
-Being at home in isolation can make people feel lonely or stressed.
+Being at home and feeling unwell can make people feel lonely or stressed.
 Hearing a friendly voice can really help.

 - Ask how you can help – It might be buying groceries and leaving them on the doorstep, or connecting virtually to exercise, chat or play games together.
 We often worry about being a burden to others so if your friend doesn’t know how to ask for help, make a suggestion.
 “Can I bring you some (food, books, magazines)?”
 Being specific might help take the worry out of asking.